Church of St. Polyeuctus: Description

 The interior decoration was extraordinarily rich.
 The walls were decorated with marble, the roof was gilded, while the narthex featured a depiction of the baptism of Constantine the Great.
 Fragments of ivory, amethyst, gold and colored glass, originally inlaid in the marble sculptures, have also been found at the site, as well as fragments of mosaics.
 The deliberate evocation of the Solomonic Temple was further reinforced by the preponderance of motifs such as palm trees, pomegranates and lilies in the church's decoration.
 A notable characteristic, which has not been attested before in Constantinopolitan art and architecture, is the extensive use of Sassanid Persian decorative motifs such as friezes of running palmette and pomegranate leaves or symmetric geometric and vegetal patterns.
 Persian motifs became increasingly popular in the 6th century, and were also used in the decoration of the Hagia Sophia.
 Another exceptional find are ten relief plaques bearing the images of Christ, the Virgin Mary and the Apostles; such images are very rare due to the destruction of human representations in the Iconoclasm of the 8th and 9th centuries.

 One of the largest decorative marble remains of the site is the niche-head pieces.
 These massive pieces of marble consist of a concave segment with a large frontal peacock carved in the center, tail fanned out proud.
-The epigram runs along the semicircle of the carving.
+The second epigram of the church runs along the semicircle of the carving.
 Surrounding the peacocks are the spandrels filled with grape vines and leaves.
 The inscription's letters are raised 11 cm high, and surrounded by realistic grape vines.
 The detail involved in every individual leaf is remarkable.
 Each leaf has visible veins, some edges of the leaves are frayed and torn, and the artist even took the time to layer the design, pulling some leaves forward, and carving others in the background, giving the sense of depth.
 Martin Harrison notes that this workmanship is all done by the artist’s eye, and with no use of a constant measure, as indicated by the marks made by the chisel, minute irregularities, and slight bends in the lattice work.
 This area was originally painted in vibrant colors.
 The primary colors used were blues, greens, and some purples.
 These colors are difficult to find or make and show Anicia Juliana’s power in the decorative aspect of the structure.
 The background to vines and letters was a bright blue.
 The peacocks—associated with the goddess Hera and royalty in Antiquity and symbolizing renewal and rebirth for Christians —adorned with carved necklaces, were painted in blues, greens and gold.
 Due to the empty cavities in the eyes of the remaining bird head pieces, green glass was used for the pupils.
 They also held chains to suspend something.
 Connor suggests due to their location, a lamp is a believable use for the chains in their beaks.